LinWZ-tw/g2d-prism/README.md

 # g2d-prism
-g2d-prism is a tool aim to connect gene2drug to PRISM.
+The "g2d-prism" is a tool aim to connect gene2drug to PRISM.